Healthdirect Free Australian health advice you can count on.

 Key facts

-• Ehler’s Danlos syndrome (EDS) is a group of 13 genetic conditions that affect the joints, skin and blood vessels.
+• Ehler’s Danlos syndrome (EDS) are a group of 13 genetic conditions that affect the joints, skin and blood vessels.

 • Each type of EDS has unique symptoms, but symptoms common to all EDS subtypes include flexible joints, being ‘double-jointed’ and having stretchy or fragile skin.